 Gideon CD, The Cabinet of Dr. Caligari, is a live recording accompanying the classic 1919 German Expressionist silent film.
 He has accompanied silents throughout the US and peerless in his unique and original approach to this timeless art form.

 Gideon has composed and performed soundtracks for:The Cabinet of Dr. Caligari

 Gideon has presented these shows at museums, colleges, opera houses, art spaces and historic movie theaters throughout the country.

-Please contact him if you would like to schedule him in your area infocellobop.com.
+Please Contact Gideon if you would like to schedule him in your area

 Theatres and festivals from Bucksport, Maine to Berkeley, are rediscovering the art of the silent movie.
 And many are doing it the old-fashioned way - with live musical accompaniment.
 Hadley Cellist Gideon Freudmann has performed recently for shows in the Berkshires, Vermont and Colorado.
 He'll bring the form home Saturday when the Amherst Film Club presents the groundbreaking 1927 German film "Metropolis," by Austrian/American Director Fritz Lang.